Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 ![FlashGBX parameters](Pictures/FlashGBX_parameters.png)

 Sadly, the current FlashGBX version does not allow to flash this chip back, only to read it (with a GBxCart 1.3 at least).
-This PCB is not referenced in the FlashGBX database and the author never answered my request to include it.
+This mapper/chip combination was not referenced in the FlashGBX database at the time I did the tests despite the chip was used by some previous bootlegs.
 I've tried many different tricks (like shorting some solder bridges left on the PCB) but it never worked.
+Maybe the flash chip is simply not meant to be reflashable by the side connectors but only with an external chip flasher and soldered after.

 Anyway, The global rom organisation is the following (by increasing offset or increasing banks of 32 kB):

 | Data (rom or junk):                  | Size in bytes:          |Starting offset:             |Starting bank:             |
 |----------------------------|-------------------------|-----------------------------|-----------------------------|